StrmSrfr/green/README.md

 You can also place a symbol in the list position, in which case that symbol will be bound to a list of all the arguments.

+### Async

+Async executes each expression in its body and returns the value of the last one, or the value of one that was exceptional.
+Notably it does not impose any constraints on the ordering of the evaluation of the expressions, but they must all evaluate before it completes.

 ### Macrolet

 Macrolet is used to create macros.
 Within the body of a macrolet